vitiral/jsoncmd/JSH.md

     `{key: TYPE, ...}` syntax
 - `Enum<TYPES>`: a type composed of multiple types
 - `Option<Value>`: shorthand for `Enum<Value, Null>`
-- `Stream<Type>`: the stream type.
+- `Ps<Type>`: the process type, which encompasses the typed stdout of a real or fake process.
+- `Fn<Params, Ps, Output>`: function type.
+This type is special in general as it's definition does not execute the expression given and instead can later be executed.
+In addition, the `Params` type accepts special syntax and simply injects the values into the defined expression.

 ## Reserved Variables
 - `cwd`: the current working directory
-- `stdin`: Stream type for the stdin (inside function definitions only)
+- `stdin`: Ps type for the stdin (inside function definitions only)

 ## Operators
 `+ - * ^ / ! && || // &`
 - `+ - * ^ / && || % !` are the same as they are in C
     - `+` works on Int+Float, Bytes, String+String, Array+Array in the expected way
-    - `+` also works on Streams of Bytes, String and Array by chaining them
+    - `+` also works on Ps of Bytes, String and Array by chaining them
     - `! && ||` can only be used on Bool values
 - `//` is the same as python: division that always results in an Int
-- `&` is the stream operator and toggles whether the value is a Stream or a buffered Value
+- `&` is the stream operator and toggles whether the value is a Ps or a buffered Value

 ## Default Functions